It is a well known fact that Natalie is partial to a cup of tea, it brews the best ideas!

 Sounds ace, how you gonna do that?

-Coaching - Most of the time all it takes is a push in the right direction or some reassurance from someone who has been there, done that.
-Natalie offers group and one-on-one life coaching sessions for women looking to live their dream lives, set up their own businesses, finding a mentally healthy work-life balance and support for working with anxiety and depression.
+- Mentoring - Most of the time all it takes is a push in the right direction or some reassurance from someone who has been there, done that.
+Natalie offers group and one-on-one sessions for women looking to live their dream lives, set up their own businesses, finding a mentally healthy work-life balance and support for working with anxiety and depression (on hold due to Covid-19)

 Natalie has a multidisciplinary academic background spanning life sciences and fashion & design / marketing & communication.
 In addition to qualifications in cognitive behavioural therapy, mindfulness and life coaching.